tiblace/git-notes/branches.md

-git branch is an offshoot of the master branch that lets multiple developers work on various parts of a task and then merge their work together again later.
+this amazing git branch is an offshoot of the master branch that lets multiple developers work on various parts of a task and then merge their work together again later.